 “Building Department” means the Building Department (or a contracted third party acting on their behalf) of the Division, authority, county, town, city, or city and county.

 “Business Entity” means any organization or enterprise and includes, but is not limited to, a sole proprietor, an association, corporation, business trust, joint venture, limited liability company, limited liability partnership, partnership or syndicate.
-For the purposes of these rules the Business Entity may elect to be represented by a designated representative through a written delegation of authority.
+For the purposes of these rules, the Business Entity may elect to be represented by a designated representative through a written delegation of authority.

 “Certificate of Compliance” means an official document issued by applicable local building and/or fire code Authority Having Jurisdiction and approved by the Division, stating that materials and products meet specified standards, or that work was performed in compliance with approved construction documents.